QuickBooks HelpQuickBooksHelpIntuit

 What isn't included in the Estimated Income Tax calculation?

-When you enter mileage in QuickBooks, you will notice that this doesn't automatically create an expense.
-Mileage deductions will need to be entered as an expense in your QuickBooks account for it to be posted to the Estimated Income Tax boxes.
+When you enter mileage in QuickBooks, you might notice that it doesn't automatically create an expense for you.
+To make sure your mileage deductions are included in the Estimated Income Tax boxes, you'll need to manually enter them as an expense in your QuickBooks account.

-Net VAT and CIS payments aren't recorded as expenses in QuickBooks.
-To account for these, you'll need to export your Income Tax Estimate report and add the net payments for the year outside QuickBooks.
-One way to do this is to:
+Net VAT and CIS payments aren't automatically recorded as expenses in QuickBooks.
+To properly account for these payments, you'll need to export your Income Tax Estimate report and add the net payments for the year outside QuickBooks.
+Here's how to do it:

-1. Export your Estimated Income Tax from the Income Tax page.
+2. Export your Estimated Income Tax report from the Income Tax page.

-4. Make adjustments to the calculated Estimated Income Tax with the additions of the payments made.
+5. Make adjustments to the calculated Estimated Income Tax by incorporating the additional payments made.

-QuickBooks doesn't have the ability to create fixed assets and deduct tax allowances against those assets and allowances.
-Speak with your accountant to discuss how to account for these.
+QuickBooks doesn't have the feature to create fixed assets and deduct tax allowances for them.
+It's best to consult with your accountant to determine the best way to account for these assets and allowances.

-Other items that aren't included in the Estimated Income Tax calculation:
+Other items that aren't included in the Estimated Income Tax calculation are:

 • Prepayments/payments made on account